rwblokzijl/Msc-thesis-EuroToken/thesis.md

 This is what is called a "double-spend attack".
 This attack is only detectable if both of the conflicting blocks are found.
 Since we have opted for a distributed blockchain this detection becomes a non-trivial problem to solve.
-Without a mechanism to stop this the money from 2 conflicting blocks might be used in new transactions many times before the 2 original conflicting blocks end up at the same peer and a double spend is detected.
+Without a mechanism to stop this, the money from 2 conflicting blocks might be used in new transactions many times before the 2 original conflicting blocks end up at the same peer and a double spend is detected.